ChaseMor/pxt-arcade/docs/courses/csintro/teacherzone/trimmed-notes/motion-and-events/random.md

 Ask for students who got 11 and no hands should go up.

-Repeat for smaller than 5 , down to zero.
+Repeat for smaller than 5, down to zero.

+Ask students to think about what numbers are possible when picking from a lowest of 1 and a highest of 10.
+Is 1 possible?
+Is 10?
+How many numbers are there total?

 ### ~